vinaypandat/qa-final-project/README.md

 </details>

 ### How did I expect this challenge to go?
-I started with the planning of structure and design of the challenge.
-I had laid out the initial structure of the project on Jira boards.
-I have expected this challenge to be easy, but I faced a few difficulties in writing the system integration test and tests for exceptions for which I had to use the QA community tutorials, recorded lectures and other online resources.
+I started with the planning of structure and design of the challenge and laid out the initial structure of the project on Jira boards.
+The challenge was expected to be easy, however, did face a few difficulties in writing the system integration tests and tests for exceptions for which I had to use the QA community tutorials, recorded lectures and other online resources.

-### What went well? / What didn't go as planned?
+### What went well and what didn't go as planned?
-I did find writing the whole API easy.
-I had finished MVP in just two days, and then I did stretch goals i.e. custom exception, custom queries, testing with Mockito and got over 90% of coverage.
-I was expecting to finish other stretch goals like one-to-many and many-to-one entity relationships but writing tests and documentation took more time than I was expecting.
+Writing the whole API was smooth.
+I had finished MVP in a few days, and then decided to do stretch goals i.e. custom exception, custom queries, testing with Mockito and achieved over 90% of code coverage.
+I was expecting to finish other stretch goals like one-to-many and many-to-one entity relationships, however writing tests and documentation took more time than expected.

 ### Possible improvements for future revisions?
 The future improvement for this Bank API that I think of will be to create an entity Account and one-to-many and